High-Paying Trade Jobs Sit Empty, While High School Grads Line Up For University

 But high school graduates have been so effectively encouraged to get a bachelor's that high-paid jobs requiring shorter and less expensive training are going unfilled.
 This affects those students and also poses a real threat to the economy.

-"Parents want success for their kids," said Mike Clifton, who teaches machining at a technical college near Seattle called the Lake Washington Institute of Technology.
+"Parents want success for their kids," said Mike Clifton, who teaches machining at the Lake Washington Institute of Technology, about 20 miles from Seattle.
 "They get stuck on [four-year bachelor's degrees], and they're not seeing the shortage there is in tradespeople until they hire a plumber and have to write a check."

-In a new report, the Washington State Auditor found that good jobs in the skilled trades are going begging because students are being universally steered to bachelor's degrees.
+In a new report, the Washington State Auditor found that good jobs in the skilled trades are going begging because students are being almost universally steered to bachelor's degrees.

 Among other things, the Washington auditor recommended that career guidance — including choices that require less than four years in college — start as early as the seventh grade.

 "There is an emphasis on the four-year university track" in high schools, said Chris Cortines, who co-authored the report.
-Yet, nationwide, three out of 10 high school grads who go to four-year public universities still haven't earned degrees within even six years, according to the National Student Clearinghouse, which tracks this.
-At four-year private colleges, that number is more than one in five.
+Yet, nationwide, three out of 10 high school grads who go to four-year public universities haven't earned degrees within six years, according to the National Student Clearinghouse.
+At four-year private colleges, that number is more than 1 in 5.

 "Being more aware of other types of options may be exactly what they need," Cortines said.
 In spite of a perception "that college is the sole path for everybody," he said, "when you look at the types of wages that apprenticeships and other career areas pay and the fact that you do not pay four years of tuition and you're paid while you learn, these other paths really need some additional consideration."

-And not just in Washington State.
+And it's not just in Washington state.

 Seventy-percent of construction companies nationwide are having trouble finding qualified workers, according to the Associated General Contractors of America; in Washington, the proportion is 80 percent.